Directorate-General for Justice and Home Affairs

 The Directorate-General for Justice and Home Affairs (DG JAI) is a directorate-general of the General Secretariat of the Council of the European Union that prepares the work and tasks of the Justice and Home Affairs Council.
+It is headed by the Director-General for Justice and Home Affairs.

 Structure

 The DG JHA encompasses 2 Directorates, both headquartered in Brussels, Belgium: